Helpful tips for gardening in the Triangle in January and February.

 • Hang on to your amaryllis.
 You can plant it outdoors in spring.

 Fruits and Vegetables

 • Have your soil tested by your local county extension office.

-• Plant cold hardy vegetable plants like sugar snap peas, spinach and onion sets in February.
+• Plant cold hardy vegetable plants like sugar snap peas and onion sets.

 • Fertilize fescue lawns in February with one pound of nitrogen per 1,000 sq. feet.

-• Watch for cool season weeds—chickweed, hairy bittercress, henbit—and treat by removal or a broadleaf herbicide.
+• Watch for cool season weeds—chickweed, hairy bittercress, henbit—and treat by removal or post-emergent herbicide (about 40-degrees).

 Trees and Shrubs

 • Clean up camellia blooms to keep from spreading camellia blight.